Tucson's craft distilling industry muscling into brewing's territory

 Before COVID-19 forced bars to close, HighWire was going through 10 to 15 cases a week of the spherified shots using someone else’s vodka.
 When the state OK’d bars to sell their cocktails to go, HighWire was still selling three to four cases a week.

-They also saw a steady demand for their barrel-aged aged cocktails — mixed drinks including their Manhattan, old fashioned and house-favorite Rusty Nail that are put in a barrel for as long as six to eight months to age — that allowed the bar to stay afloat during the months that they were closed due to the pandemic.
+They also saw a steady demand for their barrel-aged cocktails — mixed drinks including their Manhattan, old fashioned and house-favorite rusty nail that are put in a barrel for as long as six to eight months to age — that allowed the bar to stay afloat during the months that they were closed due to the pandemic.
 Hardin said they have a system that allows them to age their cocktails in as little as 72 hours.

 FireTruck Brewing, which has two brewpubs and brews its beers at Voltran Brewing Co. — a joint venture with Borderlands Brewing — and is opening two more locations in the next six months, is converting its microbrewing operation at East Grant Road into a distillery.
 They plan to start distilling gin and vodka to start before moving into whiskeys and rums once they get the hang of distilling, said Taylor Carter, one of three firefighters who launched FireTruck Brewing seven years ago.